Civility gUG

 ANALYSIS PROFILE UKRAINE WAR

-Russia's war of aggression against Ukraine has left many perplexed: How could Putin do this?
-What motivated him to commit this serious violation of international law and crime against humanity?
-And why do dictators and populists fail to distance themselves from it or even support it?
-These questions, which initially appear complex, can be clearly analyzed from a civility theory perspective: based on dominant relationship logics and types of interaction.
+The Russian war of aggression against Ukraine has left many speechless: How could Putin do this?
+What motivated him to commit this grave violation of international law and crime against humanity?
+And why do dictators and populists not distance themselves from it, or even support it?
+These initially complex questions can be clearly analyzed from a civil theory perspective: based on dominant relationship logics and interaction types.

 October 2023 -